 Blockchain Technology, Bitcoin Mining, and Halvings

-Maybe we should add context for investors that are less familiar with cryptocurrencies.
+Maybe we should add context for investors who are less familiar with cryptocurrencies.
 Here’s a quick primer on blockchain, Bitcoin, and Litecoin.

-The first thing you should know is that everything in the world of cryptocurrencies—Bitcoin, Ethereum, Litecoin, initial coin offerings, smart contracts—is less than 10 years old.
+The first thing you should know is that everything in the world of cryptocurrencies—Bitcoin, Ethereum, Litecoin, initial coin offerings (ICOs), smart contracts—is less than 10 years old.

 The technology that makes it all possible (otherwise known as “blockchain technology”) first appeared in a white paper by Satoshi Nakamoto.
 It showed that the Internet is less free than we think it is, because the Internet is connected by cables that run from our street corners to giant servers owned by the world’s largest technology companies.